All Things Allotment

 Let’s Do The Math

-Renting an allotment per year usually ranges between the region of £25-£125.
+Renting an allotment per year usually ranges between the region of £25-125 (find out more by clicking this link).
 The average, in most places, costs around 74 pence per square meter.

 Let’s assume you’ll put half of your farmland towards allotments...